MicrosoftDocs/OfficeDocs-AppCompliance-pr.fr-FR/Apps/docs/certification-submission-guide.md

 ### <a name="euii"></a>EUII

-*Informations d’identification de l’utilisateur final.*
+*Informations d’identification de l’utilisateur final*.

 ### <a name="gdpr"></a>RGPD